sverweij/dependency-cruiser/doc/options-reference.md

 ```

 Any URL works, so you can also use it to make sure links always open in your
-favourite editor.
+favorite editor.
 Here's an example for visual studio code:

 ```javascript
 ...